David Roth (magician): Theatrical credits

 In 2003, Roth co-wrote and co-starred along with Darwin Ortiz in All of the People, All of the Time.
 It also co-starred actress Ruth Williamson and was co-written by Patrick Cook.
-It opened in Charlotte, North Carolina, and later played in Waterford, Connecticut.Trenning, Lynn "All of the People, All the Time Reviewed", artsavant.com, November 24, 2003, accessed February 1, 2011.
+It opened in Charlotte, North Carolina, and later played in Waterford, Connecticut.

 Roth has consulted for Ricky Jay's production of On The Stem as well as Ricky Jay and His 52 Assistants in which he was credited in the program as Ricky's '53rd Assistant'.